 |💰 Best budget hotel:||Hotel Basel – Da wohnen, wo Basel lebt!|

-🎬 To get an overall idea of where to stay in Basel, check out this short video:
+🎬 To get an overall idea of Basel, check out this short video, or continue reading:

-1. Altstadt Grossbasel, where to stay in Basel for first-time tourists
+The Best areas to stay in Basel for tourists are:

 Basel Old Town is divided into two areas by the Rhine River: Altstadt Grossbasel on the left bank, and the Altstadt Kleinbasel on the other side of the river.
 Altstadt Grossbasel is the heart of the old town and where you will be able to find most of the city’s culture.